 Agenda: The agenda for meetings of the Board of Trustees shall be prepared by the Superintendent.
+The clerk, administration, or patrons of the District may also suggest inclusions on the agenda.

 Items may be placed on the agenda by delivering the request in writing, to the Superintendent by Noon on Monday, 7 days prior to the scheduled meeting date.
 Agenda items will be publicized as required in Policy No. 236.
+Individuals who wish to address the Board must also notify the Superintendent, in writing, of the request.
+The request must include the reason for the appearance.
+Citizens wishing to make brief comments about school programs or procedures or items on the agenda need not request placement on the agenda, and must follow the procedure established for public input at Board meetings.